 At Tuley Law Office, our legal team routinely answers questions on these topics, so the following is an overview of some of the most common queries.

-How Are Motorcycle Accident Lawsuits Different from Another Type of Accident Case?
+How Are Motorcycle Accident Lawsuits Different from Other Types of Injury Cases?

-Motorcycle accidents are unique from other types of personal injury cases due to a few different factors.
+Motorcycle accidents are unique from other types of personal injury cases due to several factors.
 Firstly, any motor vehicle accident is subject to insurance-related and fault-related laws that may not apply in another type of personal injury case.

 Is Indiana a Fault or No-Fault State?

 Many are familiar with the term “fault state” and “no-fault state” when discussing accidents.
 Indiana is a “fault state,” which means that an injured driver is required to pursue to at-fault driver’s insurance company to seek compensation for their damages and medical expenses (amongst other losses).